hghtwr/hghtwr.github.io/content/pages/about-me.md

 Diving into interesting aspects of remote work, behavioral aspects and how to make work better keeps me going.

 I work from home and like solving problems makes me forgot the time.
 Thankfully, my furry friend reminds me regularly to take him out for a walk.
-I love to play music and do sports, love waking up fresh & rested but hate to go to sleep and I enjoy being busy more than doing nothing.

 You can read more about me in my [ManualOfMe](https://my.manualof.me/s/a00581f8ef3c6a45b1ad40d3f860d668).